|

 In a new body of work, the Nature of Stone series, Van Alstine set

 out to express his perceptions of this environment.
-He assembled huge
+He assembled

-forged steel rods.
+and forged steel rods.
 No pins or welds hold these materials together.

 Their structural integrity depends upon actual physical forces held